germanattanasio/cf-blue-green/README.md

 Allows zero-downtime deployments of applications within Bluemix, with no additional setup needed.

-This repo is heavily based off of [cf-blue-green](https://github.com/germanattanasio/cf-blue-green)
+This repo is heavily based off of [cf-blue-green](https://github.com/18F/cf-blue-green)

 # When to use bx-blue-green instead of cf-blue-green

-This project uses the bluemix command line directly allowing it to leverage some of the new features added to bluemix
+This project uses the bluemix command line directly allowing it to leverage some of the new features added to bluemix.

+The Bluemic CLI adds extra functionality to Cloud Foundry command line, if you are deploying onto bluemix, it is best to migrate over to the

 ## Bluemix API key